Your treatment will depend on the type and size of the cancer, the grade and how far it's spread – as well as your general health.

 - stiff jaw

 Any side effects will be monitored by your care team and treated where possible.

 The side effects of radiotherapy can be distressing, but most of them will pass once the radiotherapy is complete.

 Internal radiotherapy – also called brachytherapy – is often used to treat cancers of the tongue that are in their early stages.
 It involves placing radioactive implants directly into the tumour while you are under a general anaesthetic.

-They will be left for between one and eight days during which time the cancer cells will receive a much higher dose of radiation than the rest of your mouth.
+They will be left for between 1 and 8 days during which time the cancer cells will receive a much higher dose of radiation than the rest of your mouth.

 Visits by friends and family will need to be restricted due to radiation and pregnant women and children won't be able to visit you.

-The radioactive implants will cause your mouth to become swollen, and you will experience some pain five to 10 days after the implants are removed.
+The radioactive implants will cause your mouth to become swollen, and you will experience some pain 5 to 10 days after the implants are removed.